adamdelancey/ms3-tips/README.md

 * Opening Page
     - Video background showing off Stockholm, using free video footage from [Pexels](https://www.pexels.com/video/timelapse-of-stockholm-at-night-852395/).
-    I believe this gives a modern and professional first impression on the user.
+    I believe this gives a modern and professional first impression to the user.
     - Fading in text and buttons to enter the site.
 Acting in sync with the video mentioned above, this adds to the modern first impression and should make users excited to see more of the site.
     - This page hides the navbar and footer in order to keep the page to fit to the total size of the viewing window.

 * Base HTML - on all pages
-    - Navbar (Desktop) - an easy to use, modern design and minimal options to help the user navigate throughout the site at all time.
+    - Navbar (Desktop) - an easy to use, modern design and minimal options to help the user navigate throughout the site at all times.
 Using an if statement, the navbar changes whether the user is logged in or out, or is an admin.
     - Navbar (Mobile) - using Materialize, the mobile navbar is a slide option that is triggered by the hamburger icon in the fixed navbar.
 This adds to the user experience and allows for easier navigation on mobile.
-    - Flash messages - using the imported 'flash' feature from Flask, there are flash messages that appear on each page each time the user interacts with the site by logging in or registering, logging out, adding a tip, editing a tip, and deleting a tip.
+    - Flash messages - using the imported 'flash' feature from Flask, there are flash messages that appear on each page each time the user interacts with the site by logging in, registering, logging out, adding a tip, editing a tip, and deleting a tip.
     - Footer - Simple social media icons to learn more about the company.
-As this is a fictional site and there are no actual social media accounts, to the links simply go to the homepages on an external link in order for the user to still stay in the Tips site.
+As this is a fictional site and there are no actual social media accounts, the links simply go to the homepages on an external link in order for the user to still stay in the Tips site.

 * Landing Page
     - Filter icons to see the different categories of Tips that are on offer - Eat, Drink, In, Out, Stay, and then an option for All to see all options.
-These are labelled with a large icon to continue with the modern style and the filters allow the user to see only the tips that they want to see.
+These are labelled with large icons to continue with the modern style and the filters allow the user to see only the tips that they want to see.
     - Search bar - similarly, in order to improve user experience, there is a search bar that searches for either the name or description of the Tip, in order for the user to find the desired Tip sooner.
 There is also then the option to